-Use 2022 Form 8915-D to report income from qualified 2019 disaster distributions made in 2020 or 2021 that you have spread over 3 years and to report repayments of qualified 2019 disaster distributions made for 2022.
+Use 2023 Form 8915-D to report income from qualified 2019 disaster distributions made in 2021 that you have spread over 3 years and to report repayments of qualified 2019 disaster distributions made for 2023.

-For repayments of distributions for qualified 2018 or 2020 and, if relevant legislation is enacted, 2021 and later, disasters, see Form 8915-C, Qualified 2018 Disaster Retirement Plan Distributions and Repayments, and Form 8915-F, Qualified Disaster Retirement Plan Distributions and Repayments, respectively, and their instructions.
+For repayments of distributions for qualified 2018, or 2020 and later, disasters, see Form 8915-C, Qualified 2018 Disaster Retirement Plan Distributions and Repayments; and Form 8915-F, Qualified Disaster Retirement Plan Distributions and Repayments, respectively, and their instructions.